milvis-36/minimal-api-auto-reg/EndpointRegistration/Readme.md

    1. Appended `Handler`'s arguments with applied `FromRouteAttribute` in same order
    1. If the first argument of `Handler` method is of primitive type (or string) then is used it as default

+Applies to the Handler-based endpoints.

 #### Additional route configuration
 If you want to configure a created `RouteHandlerBuilder` then declare `Configure` method.

 You can use it to define an Action name or a 'Produces' info.
 > void Configure(RouteHandlerBuilder eb) => eb.WithName("Action1")

+Applies to the Handler-based endpoints.

 ## Examples
 ### Endpoint